stevengharris/NSXcode/README.md

 ## Background

-NSXcode contains an example Xcode project that makes some of its Swift functionality callable from Node.js using the [NodeSwift](https://github.com/kabiroberai/node-swift) project.
-The NodeSwift project contains an example within it, but like me, many users will come at it with existing Xcode projects in-place.
+[NodeSwift](https://github.com/kabiroberai/node-swift) is a project that bridges Node.js and Swift code.
+The NodeSwift project contains an example within it, but many users will come at it with existing Xcode projects in-place.
 Building on the [NodeSwift example](https://github.com/kabiroberai/node-swift/tree/main/example), this repository and README provide documentation about how to take an existing Xcode project and make some of its functionality available to Node.js, including:

-* Setting up the node-swift build directory for your Xcode project
+* Setting up the NodeSwift build directory for your Xcode project
 * Using an Xcode Run Script to build the Node module for your Xcode project
 * Dealing with Swift code that requires restricted entitlements (e.g., iCloud)
 * Making creation of the Node module a transparent part of your Xcode project build process
+* Using Swift from a VSCode extension (whose host process runs Node.js)

 As stated in the [NodeSwift README](https://github.com/kabiroberai/node-swift):